C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 - Attribution: "Onno's notes... which he got from Don Eyles"
 - The 40th anniversary gathering as source

-The header uses different comment markers (`#` vs `##`) to distinguish between transcription notes and added historical context.
-This transparency is itself a marker of careful heritagization—the archive documents its own construction.
+The header above uses different comment markers (`#` vs `##`) to distinguish between transcription notes and added historical context.
+This transparency is itself a marker of careful heritagization — the archive documents its own construction. *Editor's Note: the markers for inserting comments may vary depending the file format and the programming or markup language, but this is beyond the scope of the current lesson.*

 </details>